 The African Journal of Economic Review (AJER) is a referred, biannual that has been launched by the Centre for Economics and Community Development in 2012/13 Academic Year.
 The Journal publishes high quality and scholarly articles on economic issues relevant to Africa.
-The AJER is an applied journal with keen interest in the following areas: Public sector economics, monetary economics, international trade and finance, agricultural economics, industrial economics, development economic reforms.
+The AJER is an applied journal with keen interest in the following areas: Public sector economics, monetary economics, international trade and finance, agricultural economics, industrial economics, development economics, labour economics, health economics, environmental economics and economic reforms.
 The AJER has been registered as ISSN 1821-8148.
 Vol. 1, first issue of the Journal was published in January 2013.
 The latest journal produced was Vol.1 issue 2 that was out in July 2013.
 The issues can also be downloaded from the OUT web site at the link "OUT Journals".